 Although your landlord does not have to accept a repayment proposal, he or she may be willing to do this, particularly if you have been a good tenant or the proposal seems realistic and will allow you to pay off the rent arrears in good time.

 To negotiate a repayment plan, you should first work out your full monthly income and your necessary monthly expenditure.
 Be realistic and make sure you allocate enough money to essentials, such as food, travel costs, heating and electricity bills.
 Once you’ve worked out your monthly income and expenditure, you should be able to see what is left over at the end of the month.
 Decide how much of this surplus you can dedicate towards clearing your rent arrears and write to your landlord to see if the proposal is acceptable.

 If a money or debt adviser is working on your case, you might want to ask if this person will communicate with the landlord on your behalf.

-Tenants who receive housing benefit can apply for a short-term, top-up payment, known as a Discretionary Housing Payment, if they are having difficulty paying rent in full each month.
+Tenants who receive benefit help with housing costs can apply for a short-term, top-up payment, known as a Discretionary Housing Payment, if they are having difficulty paying rent in full each month.
 As these payments are discretionary, there's no guarantee that you'll get any extra housing benefit.
 You will have to convince the Housing Executive that you are experiencing significant financial difficulties.
 If you've been turned down for a Discretionary Housing Payment, get in touch with advisers at Housing Rights who may be able to help you challenge this decision.